Legal drama: Television

 Early American television programs considered legal dramas include Perry Mason, The Defenders, Judd, for the Defense, Owen Marshall, Counselor at Law, The Bold Ones: The Lawyers, Petrocelli, and Matlock.
 More recent examples of serious legal dramas are Murder One, The Practice, Law & Order, L.A.
 Law, The Good Wife and Pearson.

 The examples of legal comedy dramas are Ally McBeal and Boston Legal, both of which David E. Kelley created and produced, with Suits as one of the most popular legal drama during the 2010s.
 Better Call Saul also achieved popularity following its first season in 2015.

 Legal dramas are becoming more in demand from the public, more popular for many people to watch, and beginning to feature stronger female leads.

-There are also the British television courtroom dramas which comprise of Rumpole of the Bailey, Kavanagh QC and Judge John Deed, broadcast by ITV and the BBC respectively.
+There are also the British television courtroom dramas, which consist of Rumpole of the Bailey, Kavanagh QC and Judge John Deed, broadcast by ITV and the BBC respectively.